mhfowler/mfg/README.md

 ## Troubleshooting

 The first step of spawn_server.sh is to spawn a new server.
-If that succeeds, then there will be a nice a line in devops/hosts (you can also confirm this machine's existence in the AWS EC2 console).
+If that succeeds, then there will be a new line in devops/hosts (you can also confirm this machine's existence in the AWS EC2 console).

 The second step is to run setup_server.sh &mdash; these Ansible tasks need to only be run once.